Devil Inside (INXS song)

 "Devil Inside" is a song by Australian rock band INXS.
-The song was written by Andrew Farriss and Michael Hutchence and was released as the second single (third in the UK) from the band's sixth studio album, Kick, in February 1988.
-The song reached number two on the US Billboard Hot 100 chart for two weeks.
+It was written by Andrew Farriss and Michael Hutchence and was released as the second single (third in the UK) from the band's sixth studio album, Kick (1987), in February 1988.
+The song reached number two on the US Billboard Hot 100 for two weeks.
 "Devil Inside" also peaked at number six in Australia, number three in Canada, and number two in New Zealand.

+Critical reception

-Cash Box said that the band "[uses] a Daytripper-like guitar sound and riff it under a sultry, breathy vocal to put the point across."
+Cash Box stated that the band "[uses] a Daytripper-like guitar sound and riff it under a sultry, breathy vocal to put the point across."
+Pitchfork called it "state-of-the-art ’80s funk-pop played with enough charisma and volume for the cheap seats."